ferose/p2pgames/src/pages/markdown/Support.md

-# Support
+# Support and Feedback

-This is a beta site with a lot under construction.
+This is a beta site with active development.

-Feedback can be sent to: ferosegame@gmail.com
+Feedback and suggestions can be sent to: ferosegame@gmail.com